Contact

 The Education Commission shall deal with all matters related to teaching, criteria, standards, certifications and accreditation of continuing medical education programs in the different specialties.
 It shall seek means to facilitate training and exchange among students and professionals, having for this purpose:

-- Maintain an updated census of training centers.
+1. Maintain an updated census of training centers.

-- Manage the obtaining of scholarships.
+2. Manage the acquisition of scholarships.

-- To develop a team of lecturers, willing to travel to all the countries that make up the CIR.
+3. To develop a team of lecturers, willing to travel to all the countries that make up the CIR.

-- Elaborate a minimum curriculum for the teaching of the specialty at the undergraduate and graduate levels, promoting, through National Groupings, its application in all teaching centers.
+4. Elaborate a minimum curriculum for the teaching of the specialty at the undergraduate and graduate levels, promoting, through National Groupings, its application in all teaching centers.

-- Elaborate and disseminate minimum standards of radiological protection and promote their knowledge and use.
+5. Elaborate and disseminate minimum standards of radiological protection and promote their knowledge and use.

-- Support the Board of Directors in the planning, organization and execution of all types of scientific activities, including congresses, courses, meetings, etc.
+6. Support the Board of Directors in the planning, organization and execution of all types of scientific activities, including congresses, courses, meetings, etc.

-- Evaluate, coordinate and distribute educational materials and promote their development.
+7. Evaluate, coordinate and distribute educational materials and promote their development.

 ARTICLE THIRTY.
-Awards Committee:
+Awards Commission:

 ARTICLE THIRTY-FIRST.
 Bioethics Commission: